swaplab-engine/template-capacitor/README.md

 ### 1. Add Secrets to GitHub
 Go to **Settings** > **Secrets and variables** > **Actions** > **New repository secret**.

+**🛠️ Workflow Implementation Details:**
+If you inspect the workflow file ([`both-workflow-repo-no-cache.yml`](https://github.com/swaplab-engine/template-capacitor/blob/main/.github/workflows/both-workflow-repo-no-cache.yml)), you will see exactly how these credentials are passed to the container:

 | Secret Name | Description |
 | :--- | :--- |
 | `KEYSTORE_BASE64` | Your `.jks` or `.keystore` file converted to a Base64 string. |